sadie767/pizza/README.md

 ## Description

 _{This program will:}_
-* _take values of pizza size from customer and return size. input:Medium output:Medium_
+* _take values of pizza size and toppings from customer and return price. input:Medium and mushroom output:$14.00_
-* _take values of pizza toppings from customer and return toppings. input:mushrooms output:mushrooms_
+* _take values of multiple orders from customers and display price. input:2 mediums output:$28.00_
-* _ _
-* _ _
 ## Setup/Installation Requirements

 * _open github and copy the project's url_